12 Yorkshire seaside towns and villages

 Scarborough North Yorkshire

 Offering the best of the British seaside, Scaborough has two sandy bays, a castle on its headland, a harbour, parks, a seaside railway and a town full of quality seaside entertainment.
 Scarborough is easily reached by express trains, bus services and roads from other parts of Yorkshire and the North York Moors National Park is on its doorstep.
-The beach at North Bay has a Keep Britain Tidy Seaside Award, however this does not apply to the resort's South Bay.
+The beach at North Bay has a 2020 international Blue Flag award and a Keep Britain Tidy Seaside Award, however this does not apply to the resort's South Bay.

 Find out more about Scarborough